Elixir-Recipes/Elixir-Recipes.github.io/source/_posts/2016-04-12-debugging.md

 comments: true
 ---

-Use 'IEx.pry' lets you block an operation and access its bindings.
+Using 'IEx.pry' lets you block an operation and access its bindings.
 Unlike `pdb` and `pry` in Ruby, it's not a full-fledged debugger but it's a quick way to look into your execution.

 {% highlight elixir %}
 require IEX; # First, require the IEx module